ALL STAR GAMES: 1933, 1950, 1983 LIGHTS: 1939

-Since Comiskey Park had greater seating capacity than Cubs Park (as Wrigley Field was then known), in 1918 the Cubs played their World Series games there rather than in their own ball park.
+In 1918 the Cubs played their World Series games in Comiskey Park rather than in their own Cubs Park (as Wrigley Field was then known), taking advantage of the greater seating capacity -- 28,800 vs. 18,000.
 The next year the White Sox reached the World Series, but lost to the underdog Cincinnati Reds.
 Many people suspected that the Sox had thrown the Series after getting paid off by gambling racketeers, and it was later confirmed, breaking the hearts of Chicago fans.
 The most famous of the "Black Sox" (as the guilty players became known) was "Shoeless" Joe Jackson, an illiterate country boy whose degree of culpability remains fiercely debated.
 He was the ghostly subject of the classic baseball flick Field of Dreams starring Kevin Costner: "Ease his pain!"
 Thus began the curse that lasted for the rest of the 20th Century, paralleling the same frustrating agony experienced by the Boston Red Sox.

 CINEMA: Comiskey Park was featured in several scenes of the classic movie Pride of the Yankees (1942), and was purportedly where Lou Gehrig met his future wife Eleanor.
 Several scenes from the movie The Stratton Story (1949) were filmed in Comiskey Park.
 It starred Jimmy Stewart as White Sox pitcher Monty Stratton, who kept playing even after his leg was amputated.
 Also, Only The Lonely, starring John Candy and Ally Sheedy was filmed there following the 1990 season.